COVID-19 safe schools

-Strict physical distancing is no longer required.
-Schools can continue to create space between people, including:
+Schools must continue to create space between people:

-- Managing flow of people in common areas, including hallways and around lockers, to minimize crowding and allow people to pass through easily
+- Manage the flow of people in common areas, including hallways and around lockers, to minimize crowding and allow people to pass through easily

-- Preventing crowding at pick-up and drop-off times
+- Prevent crowding at pick-up and drop-off times

-- Reminding students and staff about respecting others’ personal space, using visual supports, signage, prompts and video modelling as necessary
+- Remind students and staff about respecting others’ personal space, using visual supports, signage, prompts and video modelling as necessary

-- Taking students outside as much as possible
+- Take students outside as much as possible

 School districts must ensure heating, ventilation and air conditioning (HVAC) systems are designed, operated and maintained to Occupational Health and Safety and WorkSafeBC standards.